muratk5n/thirdwave/en/README.md

 ---

-The blob went apeshit on the letter - and guess what; the world and US will be worse for it

----

 Vox: "'We floated the world’s softest trial balloon about diplomacy, got smacked by the blob and immediately withdrew under pressure,' a senior congressional aide, speaking anonymously, told me"